rledford/ipcx/README.md

 // Send to all other processes process.send({
   source: 'child1',
-  targets: [], // send to all other processes
+  targets: [], // not specifying any targets will send to all other processes
   event: 'example',
   payload: {
     say: "hello",